Akeem Spence: Philadelphia Eagles

 Spence signed a one-year contract with the Philadelphia Eagles on September 10, 2019.
 He was released after playing in six games on October 21, 2019.

 Jacksonville Jaguars

 On October 25, 2019, Spence was signed by the Jacksonville Jaguars.

 New England Patriots

 On November 21, 2020, the New England Patriots signed Spence to their practice squad.
 He was elevated to the active roster on November 28 for the team's week 12 game against the Arizona Cardinals, and reverted to the practice squad after the game.
 On December 5, 2020, Spence was promoted to the active roster.

 On August 31, 2021, Spence was released by the Patriots.

 Washington Football Team

 On December 16, 2021, Spence signed with the Washington Football Team.
 He was waived on December 24.

 Denver Broncos

 On December 28, 2021, Spence was signed to the Denver Broncos practice squad.
-His contract expired when the teams season ended on January 8, 2022.
+His contract expired when the team's season ended on January 8, 2022.